TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 ### Spoofax Update

 This lab requires you to update Spoofax to the latest version.
+Use the `http://download.spoofax.org/update/in4303` update site.

 1. Choose *Check for Updates* from the *Help* menu.
 2. Wait for updates to be found.